 Robotics has already proved its capabilities and advantages in different fields (including education) and wearables are started getting into a similar wave.
-Wearables in the field of Internet-Of-Things (IoT) are going to be the next major big things in the field of education during decade considering the large scope and opportunity it offers.
+Wearable IoT applications are going to be the next major big things in the field of education during decade considering the large scope and opportunity it offers.
 Apparently when it comes to IoT, we are thinking connecting Anything, Anytime, Anywhere, where wearables are part of a significant chunk.
 These days there are already popular wearable devices introduced in the market like Nike Bluetooth shoe, Google wearable glasses etc, which are making impact in the way we live.

-Wearable IoT, applied in the field of education has got a lot of advantages both for the learner and in the learning process.
+Wearable IoT applications in the field of education has got a lot of advantages both for the learner and in the learning process.
 The way education is going to be delivered and consumed will change with such interconnected technologies coming together that will transform the educational field.
 What makes us to say this?
 Here are some key points to consider: